0xadada/0xadada.github.io/_posts/2015-08-15-raspec-impreza.md

 - _How many track miles on it?_<br> None.
 The chassis has 0 track miles on it, and the engine has been freshly rebuilt.
 The only "time" its seen is on the dyno while it was being tuned.
-- _How much horsepower does it make?_<br> That depends on which ECU map you run.
-  Currently it's running a conservative base map dialed for 350 wheel horse power at 20lbs of boost.
+- _Horsepower?_<br> Currently it's running a conservative base map dialed for 350 wheel horse power at 20lbs of boost.
 This tune was done at [Synaptic3 Performance](http://www.synaptic3.com/) for a practice day where we were focusing on suspension setup and were not racing.
 The previous tune made